 It was slow as a server, but cost effective (I think I paid $125 for it, with 512K installed), and it gave me better PC compatability than the Transformer software as an added bonus.

+Here's a picture of my A1000 with the Sidecar plugged into it.
+See how huge it is?
+The cardboard in the front of the Sidecar is covering the hard drive, which I put in place of the 360KB floppy drive.
 It would be hard to tell by looking, but when this picture was taken, the Sidecar was running Norton Commander on the PC side, as well as file serving for the Amiga.
-The PC screen has been dragged down, so that the top half of the display is showing the Amiga Workbench and the bottom half of the display (in the default garish colours) is Norton Commander, running on the MS-DOS partition.
+The PC screen has been dragged down, so that the top half of the display is showing the Amiga Workbench and the bottom half of the display (in the default garish colours) is Norton Commander, running on the MS-DOS partition. |

 The Sidecar was the first piece of Amiga equipment that I owned that didn't have the rainbow checkmark logo on it.
 It was also my first piece of Amiga hardware with an obvious Commodore "chicken-lips" logo.
-Perhaps this was an early signal of the impurity of Commodore-Amiga, and of bastardizing mutations to come. ;-)
+Perhaps this was an early signal of the impurity of Commodore-Amiga, and of bastardizing mutations to come. ;-) From this photo we can also see how the mouse and joystick ports on the side of the Amiga were passed through to the front of the Sidecar. |

+From the back we can see the high-quality metal construction.
+That heavy- duty fan made a lot of noise, though I couldn't hear it after I put the Seagate SCSI drive in (aircraft engine!).
 The port near the bottom, below the power plug, is for Amiga floppy drives.
 With the Sidecar's internal floppy drive removed, I used to keep my A1010 3½-inch floppy drive plugged into that port so that I could access 720KB disks from the PC side.
 The drive appeared as drive B:, and there was no A:, which was fine by me because that stopped the MS-DOS boot process and allowed the Amiga to start up without thrashing.
+Power goes into the Sidecar, and the Sidecar then passes the power along to the Amiga.
+The Sidecar's power switch is then used as the power switch for the two units together. |

 The backs of the three slots can be seen in the image above, with only the middle one occupied by my SL-02 SCSI card.
 It took me quite a while to get this hardware combination working, because the floppy controller on the SL-02 conflicted with the floppy controller of the Sidecar.
 When the card was plugged in, I could access the hard drive, but no floppies, so I couldn't get anything on or off the hard drive, or use FDISK to set it up for my Amiga.
 I eventually fixed the problem with the creative use of masking tape.
 It took a lot of power-up/test/power-down cycles to figure out which pins of the SL-02 to cover over!
 The startup messages from the Sidecar helped a lot, though.

 Even with its huge size, the Sidecar didn't have much free space inside.
-Three full-size 8-bit PC slots, one 5¼-inch drive bay, a huge power supply (I don't remember how many Watts), some strange mutant male Amiga 86-pin bus passthrough that was accessible internally, and two levels of printed circuit board.
+Three full-size 8-bit PC slots, one 5¼-inch drive bay, a huge power supply (I don't remember how many Watts), some strange mutant male Amiga 86-pin bus passthrough that was accessible internally, and two levels of printed circuit board. |

 I didn't receive the original Sidecar disks with this beast, and so the previous owner gave me copies of the software for his BridgeBoard.
 I also never received the Sidecar manual (I borrowed the BridgeBoard manual).
 These facts may explain why I never got the unit to function fully.

 I did manage to set up the hard drive for use with my Amiga, I did figure out how to use the Amiga's RAM as a RAM disk for the PC side, and I did get the Amiga's parallel port to function with MS-DOS software, but I always had to transfer files between the two operating systems with floppies.
-Whenever I attempted to use the BridgeBoard's file transfer software to pass files between MS-DOS and AmigaDOS partitions, the Amiga would GURU.
+Whenever I attempted to use the BridgeBoard's file transfer software to pass files between MS-DOS and AmigaDOS partitions, the Amiga would .

+The image above is from a screen capture of the Sidecar's startup message.
+I don't know if my machine is older than most, or if this message is typical of the Sidecar.
 To the right is a photo of the serial number on my Sidecar unit.
 It looks like a low number, but it may be a high number for the Sidecar.
-I have no way of knowing.
+I have no way of knowing. |

 There are still a lot of things I don't know about the Sidecar, such as: